JYL2027/Near-Earth-Objects-API/README.md

 ## Launching Flask Application on Local Hardware (Username is your Docker Hub Username):
 1. **Retrieve Data**: Since this project focuses on future NEOs, please navigate to the above CNEOS website.
 Next, in the table setting, select `Future only` and then `Update Data`.
 After updating the data set, download the data as a `CSV`.
 2. **Using Data**: To use the data for analysis, please first rename the downloaded data to `neo.csv`.
 Next, make a directory called `data`.
 Now, please move the `neo.csv` into the `data` directory.
-3. **Build Docker image**: First, make sure everything in this project repository is in the same directory.
-In the terminal, please run the command: `docker build -t username/neo_api:1.0 .`
+3. **Pull Docker image**: First, make sure everything in this project repository is in the same directory.
+In the terminal, please run the command: `docker pull mjt2005/neo_api:1.0`
-4. **Docker Compose**: Next, use a text editor to edit the `docker-compose.yml` file.
-Replace the username part of the file with your Docker Hub username.
-5. **Local Data Storage**: In the same project directory, create a folder called `data` so that the data written to Flask can also be stored on the local machine.
+4. **Docker Build**: Next, use the command `docker build -t mjt2005/neo_api:1.0 .` to build the docker image.
 6. **Run Docker**: To run the container, please run the command: `docker compose up -d`.
 The `-d` flags allow the containers to run in the background.
 7. **Final Steps**: Now that you have the container running, you must use curl commands to access routes to get the data you want.
 To run all the routes successfully, please first store the data into Redis using the POST command.
 8. **Pytest**: If you want to run the pytests, first use the command `docker ps`.
 Identify the container ID of the flask app.
 Then run the command `docker exec -it <ID> bash` where `<ID>` is the ID of the container.
 From there, you can run `pytest test_NEO_api.py` or `pytest test_worker.py` or `pytest test_jobs.py`, depending on the test you want to run.